 A joint-stock company can take the form of a limited liability company (LLC) or a corporation.
-LLCs and corporations are both legal entities and there is a separation between the ownership and the management of the company.
+LLCs and corporations are both legal entities, and there is a separation between the ownership and the management of the company.
 The ownership rests with the shareholders who have collectively accumulated the equity of the company.
 The management rests with an appointed board of directors, who are employees of the company.
 The rules for the management of an LLC and corporation are known as the Corporate Governance Code.
 The profit of LLCs and corporations is subject to corporate tax.
+Shareholders pay income tax on distributed profit.
 Due to the separation between management and ownership, continuity is better guaranteed for LLCs and corporations than for companies without legal entity.
 The shareholders have limited liability for the debts of the company.
-They can lose a maximum of their contribution.
+The maximum they can lose is their contribution.
 LLCs and corporations are subject to disclosure requirements, which means that they must publish their financial figures.